Minneapolis ex-police officer says he did not think George Floyd was dying | Law-Order

 Minneapolis ex-police officer says he did not think George Floyd was dying

-Chauvin was convicted last year at a separate state trial for the murder of Floyd, 46.
-Federal prosecutors, who rested their case on Monday after about three weeks of witness testimony, have said the other officers at the scene had a duty to intervene to prevent Floyd's death.
+"Logically, if they're not doing CPR, I assume he's still breathing and fine," Thao testified, agreeing with his lawyer that police are trained to start CPR as soon as possible if they cannot find a pulse.
+Floyd received no medical aid until after his limp body was lifted into an ambulance, several minutes after he fell unresponsive.

-Tou Thao, one of three former Minneapolis police officers on trial for violating George Floyd's civil rights, told a jury on Tuesday he did not realize the Black man was being asphyxiated while a white officer knelt on his neck for nine minutes.
-Testifying in his own defense, Thao, 36, said he assumed Floyd's heart was still beating because he never saw the other officers attempt to revive him as they were trained to do.
+Tou Thao, one of three former Minneapolis police officers on trial for violating George Floyd's civil rights, told a jury on Tuesday he did not realize Floyd was dying as an officer knelt on his neck for more than nine minutes.
+Testifying in his own defense at a federal trial that hinges on when police should intervene in colleagues' misconduct, Thao said he assumed Floyd's heart must still be beating because he never saw the other officers try to revive the 46-year-old handcuffed Black man, as their training demanded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)